lex4s/Aircraft-Performance-Calculator/README.md

 # ✈️ Aircraft Performance Calculator

 A lightweight, interactive web application for calculating key aircraft performance metrics across various altitudes.
-Built with **Streamlit**, it visualizes how thrust and power parameters behave in different flight conditions.
+Built with **Streamlit**, it visualizes how thrust and power parameters behave in different flight conditions .

 ## Try it from here, https://aircraftpcl.streamlit.app/
 ---